 Release Date: 2008

-The album reportedly cost then-Capitol Records head Pat Quigley his job, after Quigley went to bat for Brooks and allowed the project to come together.
+The album reportedly cost Capitol Records then-president Pat Quigley his job, after Quigley went to bat for Brooks and allowed the project to come together.
 The album was considered a flop despite selling two million copies.
-Compared to Brooks' standard at the time of between six and seven million copies per album, it certainly didn't live up to expectations.
+Compared to Brooks's standard at the time of between six and seven million copies per album, it certainly didn't live up to expectations.